-Discretionary Revenue by Source \$517.7 Million
+Discretionary Revenue by Source \$518.1 Million

 Property taxes are the main source of discretionary revenue for Alameda County.
 However, the State's implementation of the Educational Revenue Augmentation Fund (ERAF) in 1992-93 decreased the allocation of property taxes to the County by approximately 50%.
 Multiple revenue streams have been shifted between State and county governments since ERAF, with more volatile revenue streams, such as sales and use taxes, being allocated to counties in partial exchange for the more stable property taxes shifted to the State.
 Proposition 172, a 1⁄2 cent sales tax for public safety services for counties and cities, was passed by voters in 1993 in order to provide relief to cities and counties for the property taxes shifted by ERAF.
 Prop.
 172 funds now offset only 43% of the ERAF loss.
 The use of Prop.
 172 funds is restricted to public safety services, further limiting the County's ability to meet other service needs.
-Beginning July 1, 2004, the State implemented a new revenue swapping program with counties, known as the -triple flip" further modifying the revenue shifts under ERAF.
-Under the triple flip, the local government portion of the statewide sales and use tax revenues decreased by .25%.
+Beginning July 1, 2004, the State implemented a new revenue swapping program with counties, known as the "triple flip" further modifying the revenue shifts under ERAF.
+Under the triple flip, the local government portion of the statewide sales and use tax revenues decreased by .25% and the State portion increased by .25%.
 Some funds from each county's ERAF - which is normally sent to the State - are now set aside in a State Sales and Use Tax Compensation Fund, and reallocated to the counties.
-The State will use State General Fund revenues to fund the decrease in county ERAF revenue received by transferred by transferred by transferred back ERAF revenue.
+The State will use State General Fund revenues to fund the decrease in county ERAF revenue received by the schools, to the minimum-funding guarantee under Prop.
+98. Vehicle License Fees (VLF) are no longer received by the counties, instead they are replaced by transferred back ERAF revenue.